tatianegercina/FinTech/01-Lesson-Plans/10-Time-Series/3/LessonPlan.md

 * ARMA models use past values and past errors to predict future values.
 An ARMA model assumes stationarity.

-* ARIMA is similar to ARMA but does not assume stationarity.
+* ARIMA is similar to ARMA, but does not assume stationarity.

-Describe to students what they will be doing today:
+Inform students that today, they will learn to:

-* They will learn to quantify the accuracy of a linear regression model.
+* quantify the accuracy of a linear regression model.

-* They will learn to use processes to make a time series easier to model.
+* use processes to make a time series easier to model.

-* They will encounter the concept of parsimony in models, an important idea in machine learning.
+* validate models by training and testing them.

-* They will learn to validate models by training and testing them.
+* create a model that can continuously update itself.

-* They will learn to create a model that can continuously update itself.
+* And, they will encounter the concept of parsimony in models, an important idea in machine learning.

 - - -